 (A) Hospice services are palliative and comfort care provided to the member and his or her family when a physician certifies the member has a terminal illness, with a life expectancy of six (6) months or less, and orders hospice care.
-ADvantage hospice care is authorized for a sixmonthsix (6)-month period and requires physician certification of a terminal illness and orders of hospice care.
-When the member requires more than six (6) months of hospice care, a physician or nurse practitioner must have a face-to-face visit with the member 30 calendarthirty (30)calendar days prior to the initial hospice authorization end date, end-date, and re-certify that the member has a terminal
+ADvantage hospice care is authorized for a six-month (6-month) period and requires physician certification of a terminal illness and orders of hospice care.
+When the member

-- illness, has $\operatorname{six}$ (6) months or less to live, and orders additional hospice care.
-After the initial authorization period, additional periods of ADvantage hospice may be authorized for a maximum of 60-calendarsixty (60)-calendar day increments with physician certification that the member has a terminal illness and $\operatorname{six}$ (6) months or less to live.
+- requires more than six (6) months of hospice care, a physician or nurse practitioner must have a face-to-face the member 30-calendarthirty-calendar (30with calendar) days prior to the initial hospice authorization end date, end-date, and re-certify that the member has a terminal illness, has six (6) months or less to live, and additional hospice care.
+After the authorization period, additional periods of ADvantage hospice may be authorized for a maximum of 60-calendarsixtycalendar (60-calendar) day increments with certification that the member has a terminal illness and six (6) months or less to live.
 A member's person-centered service plan that includes hospice care must comply with Waiver requirements to be within total person-centered service plan cost limits. - (B) A hospice program offers palliative and supportive care to meet the special needs arising out of the physical, emotional, and spiritual stresses experienced during the final stages of illness, through the end of life, and bereavement.
 The member signs a statement choosing hospice care instead of routine medical care with the objective to treat and cure the member's illness.
 Once the member has elected hospice care, the hospice medical team assumes responsibility for the member's medical care for the illness in the home environment.
-Hospice care services include nursing care, physician services, medical equipment and supplies, drugs for symptom and pain relief, home health aide and personal care services, physical, occupational and speech therapies, medical social services, dietary counseling, and grief and bereavement counseling to the member and/or the member's family. - (C) A hospice person-centered service plan must be developed by the hospice team in conjunction with the member's ADvantage case manager before hospice services are provided.
+Hospice care services include nursing care, physician services, medical equipment and supplies, drugs for symptom and pain relief, home health aide and personal care services, physical, occupational and social therapies, medical services, counseling, and grief and bereavement counseling to the member and/or the member's family. - (C) A hospice person-centered service plan must be developed by the hospice team in conjunction with the member's ADvantage case manager before hospice services are provided.
 The hospice services must be related to the palliation or management of the member's terminal illness, symptom control, or to enable the member to maintain ADL and basic functional skills.
 A member who is eligible for Medicare hospice provided as a Medicare Part A benefit, is not eligible to receive ADvantage hospice services. - (D) Hospice services are billed per diem of service for days covered by a hospice person-centered service plan and while the hospice provider is responsible for providing hospice services as needed by the member or member's family.
-The maximum total annual reimbursement for a member's hospice care within a 12-month twelve (12)-month period is limited to an amount equivalent to 85eighty-five (85%) percent of the Medicare hospice cap payment, and must be authorized on the member's person-centered service plan.
+The maximum total annual reimbursement for a member's hospice care within a 12 month twelve-month (12-month) period is limited to an amount equivalent to 85eighty-five (85)

+percent of the Medicare hospice cap payment, and must be authorized on the member's person-centered service plan.